diero-hl/troute-docs/presale.md

 There are no tokens held back.
 There are no unlock events after launch.
 There are no vesting schedules for insiders because there are no insiders.

-What this means for buyers — every dollar raised goes directly into liquidity.
+What this means for buyers: every dollar raised goes directly into liquidity.
 The token launches with a fully backed liquidity pool funded entirely by the community.

 ## How to Participate